 Under the College Act, College of the North Atlantic has received the authority to offer academic programs leading to applied degrees.
 However, such academic programs are not currently offered in the 2018-2019 academic calendar.

 College of the North Atlantic's Distributed Learning Service serves remote learners throughout the province, across Canada and internationally.
 Distributed Learning continues to support student enrolment from nearly 400 Newfoundland and Labrador communities, every Canadian province and territory, and international locations including Qatar.

 Programs and credentials offered by non-degree granting institutions

-There are 22 private training institutions (PTIs) offering postsecondary education in the province, the majority of which are located on the Avalon Peninsula.
+There are 21 private training institutions (PTIs) offering postsecondary education in the province.
 Currently, PTIs offer a wide variety of programs, approved by the Department of Advanced Education, Skills and Labour, in information technology, health sciences, business and apprenticeship training (including industrial trades).
 PTIs are governed by the Private Training Institutions Act and Regulations.
 PTIs may also have credit transfer agreements with other institutions (e.g., colleges and universities) outside the province.

 Apprenticeship training is offered through union schools, PTIs, and the College of the North Atlantic.
 Additional information on apprenticeship training in NL can be accessed on-line.

 Not all programs are offered at all College of the North Atlantic campuses or PTIs.
-Students are advised to contact College of the North Atlantic or PTI for further information.
+Students are advised to contact College of the North Atlantic or individual PTIs for further information.